ritvikindupuri/PI-IDS/README.md

 # 🍓 Raspberry Pi Intrusion Detection System (IDS)

-A lightweight Python-based IDS built for edge networks using a Raspberry Pi, designed to detect **early-stage reconnaissance traffic** such as ICMP ping sweeps and TCP SYN scans.
-Built and tested as part of Purdue's CNIT 17600 course.
+As part of my work in CNIT 17600 (Information Technology Architectures), I developed a fully functional IDS on a Raspberry Pi to detect early-stage reconnaissance traffic—such as ICMP pings and TCP SYN scans—commonly used by attackers to map networks.

 ---